-Alternatively, AERCO recommends that the unit's heat exchanger be cleaned per the guidelines in Table 6-2, below to maintain maximum heat transfer efficiencies.
-AERCO recommends creating a cleaning solution of Rydlyme Chemical Descaler and clean water.
-This product, available from Apex Engineering Products Corp., is designed to dissolve the toughest water scale, lime, mud and rust deposits from virtually any type of water-based equipment.
-Contact Apex Engineering Products to obtain this product and instructions for its use.
+Alternatively, AERCO recommends that the unit's heat exchanger be cleaned per the guidelines in Table 6-2, below, to maintain maximum heat transfer efficiencies using a solution of HydroSkrub and water.
+HydroSkrub is distributed by AERCO International, Inc. and is designed to dissolve the toughest water scale, lime, mud and rust deposits from virtually any type of water-based equipment.